-- If you worked as an independent contractor or were self-employed in 2017, anyone who paid you at least $600 should provide you with a 1099.
+- If you worked as an independent contractor or were self-employed, anyone who paid you at least $600 should provide you with a 1099.
 It will show the total amount you received from that income source and any state or federal income tax they may have withheld from your pay.

 - 1099-G for unemployment income